Introduction to RNA-Seq

 Dhivya Arasappan (Co-Director, Bioinformatics Consulting Group, CBRS)

-Dhivya Arasappan has 15 years experience analyzing NGS data from multiple platforms: Illumina, PacBio and SOLiD.
-Her areas of expertise include: de novo genome assembly, particularly using hybrid sequencing data, RNA-Seq analysis, exome analysis, and benchmarking of bioinformatics tools.
-She is the research educator for the Big Data in Biology Freshman Research Initiative stream and teaches an RNA-Seq course as part of the Summer School for Big Data in Biology.
+Dhivya Arasappan has over 15 years experience analyzing NGS data from multiple platforms.
+Her areas of expertise include RNA-Seq analysis (specifically involving large-scale brain expression datasets and coexpression network analysis), de novo genome assembly (particularly using hybrid sequencing data) and benchmarking of bioinformatics tools.
+She is the research educator for the Big Data in Biology Freshman Research Initiative stream.

 If you use the UT ProCard for payment of courses, please be aware that you can only charge ONCE per 24 hour period.
 Any attempts to charge more courses will fail, and you will not be registered.